appanp/supply-chain-fundas/supply_chain_terminology.md

 - [AIOI has developed Pick to Light System applying Microwave Remote Power Transfer technology first time in the industry.](https://hello-aioi.com/en/news_events/news/aioi-has-developed-pick-to-light-system-applying-microwave-remote-power-transfer-technology-first-time-in-the-industry/)

-**Order Picking**: The act of picking the products required for a fulfillment order in the required quantity.
-There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
-For more info, refer to [this link](https://www.sciencedirect.com/science/article/pii/S0360835221004150) which introduces 11-types of order picking.
-This is a warehouse operation.
+**Pick-to-Tote**: In a tote picking (or “pick-to-tote”) operation, there is the advantage of a dedicated packing function – what we mean by this is that since totes can be “one size (or a range of them) fits all,” pickers can easily pick and organize totes as they navigate the system, either on a conveyor or in carts.
+To put it succinctly, they aren’t thinking of anything but getting the pick right, thus focusing on what really matters: picking.
+For more info, refer to [this link](https://erpsoftwareblog.com/2020/03/tote-picking-what-you-should-know/).

 **Picking and Pass**: A process in which forward piece-picking locations are grouped into zones, and operators in each zone pick items into a carton or tote in their zones, and then “pass” the carton or tote to a picker in the next zone, often assisted by a roller conveyor.
 This is a WMS operation.